LeedsDBA/LEDLights/readme.md

+# Intro

+An arduino sketch to run an LED strip behind my monitor.
+Ambition is to have an API to call, and an ambient light sensor to set brightness & on/off.

 # Dev Environment

 I wanted to write up a little bit about my dev setup.
 I don't often find this included in projects, so thought it was a good practice to get into including it here.